6 financial rules every college freshman should know

 3. College student should be saving for retirement

-A full 70 percent of Americans aged 18 to 29 have no retirement savings, according to this Bankrate survey, and 30 percent of all Americans have nothing socked away for old age.
+A full 70 percent of Americans aged 18 to 29 have no retirement savings, according to this Bankrate survey, and 30 percent of all Americans have nothing socked away for retirement.
 Retirement may not be a priority now, but it's critical that young people understand the perils of living without a financial cushion.

 - Help your student open a savings account attached to their checking account.